rvbug/NLP/lstm/README.md

 These gates will help us what to forget, switch to a new context, what to remember and what to pay attention to.
 What is the data which it needs to pay attention to

-Each gates have their own set of weights which will help them learn (yes they are fully diffentiable)
+Each gates have their own set of weights , this makes them [differentiable](https://en.wikipedia.org/wiki/Differentiable_function) helping them to learn

+To understand LSTM, the following concepts must be clear

 ## Concat
 ```python